 - Considering the implication of accepting gifts from or giving gifts to parents/guardians; and

 - Maintaining appropriate confidentiality with respect to student information disclosed by or to parents/guardians unless required by law.

-The professional educator promotes effective and appropriate relationships with the community and other stakeholders by
+B. The professional educator promotes effective and appropriate relationships with colleagues by:

 - Respecting colleagues as fellow professionals and maintaining civility when differences arise;